hashicorp/terraform/website/source/docs/providers/opc/r/opc_compute_ip_association.html.markdown

 page_title: "Oracle: opc_compute_ip_association"
 sidebar_current: "docs-opc-resource-ip-association"
 description: |-
-  Creates and manages an IP association in an OPC identity domain.
+  Creates and manages an IP association in an OPC identity domain for the Shared Network.
 ---

 # opc\_compute\_ip\_association

-The ``opc_compute_ip_association`` resource creates and manages an association between an IP address and an instance in an OPC identity domain.
+The ``opc_compute_ip_association`` resource creates and manages an association between an IP address and an instance in an OPC identity domain, for the Shared Network.

 ## Example Usage